 “. . . the paradox of tolerance: Unlimited tolerance must lead to the disappearance of tolerance.
 If we extend unlimited tolerance even to those who are intolerant, if we are not prepared to defend a tolerant society against the onslaught of the intolerant, then the tolerant will be destroyed, and tolerance with them. — In this formulation, I do not imply, for instance, that we should always suppress the utterance of intolerant philosophies; as long as we can counter them by rational argument and keep them in check by public opinion, suppression would certainly be unwise.
 But we should claim the right to suppress them if necessary even by force; for it may easily turn out that they are not prepared to meet us on the level of rational argument, but begin by denouncing all argument; they may forbid their followers to listen to rational argument, because it is deceptive, and teach them to answer arguments by the use of their fists or pistols.
 We should therefore claim, in the name of tolerance, the right not to tolerate the intolerant.”
 His prescience in this, as in much else, has long made him a non-person in the college classroom.
 But in my youth, his voice was as loud as it was singular.

 And that is the ‘bookseller’s paradox’ as well—but much exacerbated by the need to pay the rent.
 Should I carry Danielle Steele in the shop, on the same shelf as Stendhal?
 Do I make room for another recent Marxist diatribe in place of an obscure libertarian author?
-I carried works by Benjamin Tucker and Max Stirner that sat on the shelf gathering dust for over thirty years while Derrida, and Foucault had to be re-order over and again.
-But Stirner and Tucker would have been fine with my little Republic of Books, while Derrida and Foucault would want to burn me down.
+I carried works by Lysander Spooner, Albert Jay Nock, Benjamin Tucker and Max Stirner that sat on the shelf gathering dust for over thirty years while Jean-Paul Sartre, Herbert Marcuse, Jacques Derrida, and Michel Foucault had to be re-ordered over and again.
+But Stirner and Tucker, Spooner and Nock would have been fine with my little Republic of Books, while Derrida and Foucault, Sartre and Marcuse would want to burn me down.
 In the case of Popper, I made the more constant effort to interest browsers in his work and succeeded to some small degree.
 Maybe two copies against six of Marcuse, while ignoring the loss of battles with an eye toward the larger war.
-But Popper was right, as he so often proved to be.
+But Popper was right, as he so often proves to be.
 Feeding my enemies did not make them appreciate my efforts, but made them stronger.

 The olden bookshop of memory was an open society of books written for the pleasure of writing and reading as much or more even than to educate.
 And that is the key which has been lost.
-To educate was to enlighten, not restrict.
-It was a cluttered and ill-lit place because there was always more to read, to do, and to understand, and what was shiny was suspect for being unused.
+To educate was to enlighten, not restrict, and there was delight to be had there.
+Such a chamber was a cluttered and ill-lit place because there was always more to read, to do, and to understand, and what was shiny was suspect simply for being unused.
 Most often, these days, a young bookseller working in a clean and well lighted place will say, ‘I love books’ and they will mean ‘I love certain books.
 The ones I like.’
 It is another form of tautology.
 And the ones they like are the ones they have been taught to like.
 And they spend their time on the neat and dust free internet visiting those particular sites that tell them that they are right.
 And besides, they are allergic to dust.